Dizzy Dean: Ace of the Gashouse Gang

-Injury-shortened career

 While pitching for the NL in the 1937 All-Star Game, Dean faced Earl Averill of the American League Cleveland Indians.
 Averill hit a line drive back at the mound, hitting Dean on the foot.
 Told that his big toe was fractured, Dean responded, "Fractured, hell, the damn thing's broken!"
 Coming back too soon from the injury, Dean changed his pitching motion to avoid landing as hard on his sore toe enough to affect his mechanics.
 As a result, he hurt his arm, losing his great fastball.
 At the time Dean was injured he sported a 12–7 record.
 He finished the season 13–10.